Kelcon86/NBA_HOF_Predictions/README.md

     - Tableau dashboard
     - Interactive elements include filters and dropdown lists

-View our Google Slides presentation [here](https://docs.google.com/presentation/d/1KHQcw8sbCei26WB8A8FRXLCDnFFpWTpy9OIAjOntWtc/edit?usp=sharing).
+- View our Google Slides presentation [here](https://docs.google.com/presentation/d/1KHQcw8sbCei26WB8A8FRXLCDnFFpWTpy9OIAjOntWtc/edit?usp=sharing).

-Data file ......
+- View our Data files in the DataPreperation folder above

-Database ......
+- View our Database files in the DB_Documentation folder above

-Machine Learning file .....
+- View our machine learning files in the machine_learning folder above

 ## Data Source Description
 We found several datasets that contained data for this topic, but ultimately chose to use NBA Rookies by Year_Hall of Fame Class.xlsx found on data.world.
 This file was then converted into a csv (nba_hof_rookies.csv).